VishalSoni-collab/AI_based_drive-cycle-construction/README.md

 - The demonstration result is based on one VED-style trip file.
 - The pipeline is designed to scale to more trips, where clustering and microtrip diversity should improve.
-- The method uses PCA, K-means clustering, and exhaustive subset optimization; it does not implement AMPSO.
+- The current implementation uses PCA, K-means clustering, and exhaustive subset optimization for representative microtrip selection.
 - GPS coordinates are used mainly as part of the input structure and are not map-matched.
-- The final cycle is a research/analysis cycle, not an official regulatory driving cycle.
+- The final cycle is intended for research and analysis, not for regulatory certification or official emissions/fuel-economy testing.
 - Output quality depends on input trip diversity, threshold settings, and target duration.

 ---

 ## Relation to previous driving-cycle methods

-The implementation follows the general idea of microtrip-based representative driving-cycle construction.
+This implementation follows the general idea of microtrip-based representative driving-cycle construction.
 The workflow is also influenced by clustering and optimization-based approaches used in previous drive-cycle studies.

-The Fuzhou driving-cycle paper used K-means clustering and AMPSO for representative cycle development.
-This repository uses a related clustering-based structure, but replaces AMPSO with exhaustive subset search for small candidate sets.
-This difference is intentional.
+This repository uses a clustering-based structure with exhaustive subset search for representative microtrip selection.
 For the current dataset size, exhaustive subset search is direct, reproducible, and sufficient.

 ---